 Account Management

-Understanding the Main Account and Proxy
+Understanding the Main account and Proxies

-Hinkal gives every wallet two linked balances:
+Hinkal gives every wallet two types of accounts:

-Main Account
+Main account

 Green UI

-Inside the Hinkal smart-contract
+Inside the Hinkal smart contract

 Storing value and making the most private transactions.